ontio/cross-chain/btc/How_to_Join_the_Bitcoin_Cross-Chain_Ecosystem-Users_Guide.md

 ##### 1.1.
 Cross chain setup

-1. **Fetching testnet BTC:** Create a Bitcoin test net address and ensure that you have sufficient test net tokens before starting the process.
+1. **Fetching test net BTC:** Create a Bitcoin test net address and ensure that you have sufficient test net tokens before starting the process.
 This test net [faucet](https://testnet-faucet.mempool.co/) can be used to get test net BTC tokens;
-2. **Fetching testnet ETH:** Create an Ethereum test net address and ensure that you have sufficient Gas for contract invocation before starting the process.
+2. **Fetching test net ETH:** Create an Ethereum test net address and ensure that you have sufficient Gas for contract invocation before starting the process.
 We use [Ropsten](https://teth.bitaps.com/) in this case;

 ##### 1.2.
 Creating and sending a transaction

 Please refer to this [guide](https://github.com/ontio/cross-chain/blob/master/btc/cross-chain_transaction_construction_tool_user_manual.md) for detailed instructions on how to use the tool send a transaction.
-AFter sending the transaction, use an [Ethereum explorer](https://ropsten.etherscan.io/) to confirm the amount of BTC tokens sent to the contract address specified in the transaction.
+After sending the transaction, use an [Ethereum explorer](https://ropsten.etherscan.io/) to confirm the amount of BTC tokens sent to the contract address specified in the transaction.

 #### 2. BTC transferred back to the Bitcoin network